Research interests, past present and future

 Current research

 Since 1997, I have had an on-going project that examines the legacy of political violence, specifically in the case of Mongolia, political repression.
 I have been examining the impact of political violence on the shaping of identity in the contemporary political arena and the everyday lives of people in Mongolia.
+After fifteen years of research and publishing on the topic, I am currently drawing together my work into a book, Remembering repression: violence, memory and morality in Mongolia

 The Oral History of Twentieth Century Mongolia